 It is Commencement time across colleges and universities, and some speakers will be quoting Churchill on success in life.
 In the hope that they will quote him accurately, here is a small selection.
 At the bottom are two no-nos: things he never said, but is always credited as saying.

 I am surprised that in my later life I should have become so experienced in taking degrees, when, as a school-boy I was so bad at passing examinations.
 In fact one might almost say that no one ever passed so few examinations and received so many degrees.
 From this a superficial thinker might argue that the way to get the most degrees is to fail in the most examinations.

 This would however, Ladies and Gentlemen, be a conclusion unedifying in the academic atmosphere in which I now preen myself, and I therefore hasten to draw another moral with which I am sure we shall all be in accord: namely, that no boy or girl should ever be disheartened by lack of success in their youth but should diligently and faithfully continue to persevere and make up for lost time.
 There at least is a sentiment which I am sure the Faculty and the Public, the scholars and the dunces, will all be cordially united upon. —WSC

-Churchill said much about success in life and politics, but is frequently misquoted.
-His genuine quotations on the subject are less often seen.
+Churchill said much about success in life and politics, but he is frequently misquoted.
+His genuine quotations on the subject are less often heard.
 Here are some of the things that he actually said, confirmed in Churchill By Himself –in chronological order, with citations: